Bob Goes Fishing | About

 Photography

 I revise this section from time to time as I'm continually reviewing how I produce the videos.
+As time has passed I've tried a number of approaches with some being more successful than others.
+An evolution if you like.
 If you are returning to the page having viewed it a while ago you might notice some changes.

 In September 2020 I started videoing my outings.
 On the first trip I simply used my iPhone, either hand-held or on a tripod.
 As I filmed more trips I started to consider how to improve the footage.
 I carried on using the iPhone but dispensed with the tripod and started using a bankstick as a monopod.
 This was easier to plant on uneven banks.